FelixOnline/v2/content/articles/2015-10-23-my-morning-with-the-president-of-china.md

 subtitle: >
   I showed Xi Jinping what it’s like to be a student at Imperial
 date: "2015-10-23 11:56:20 +0100"

 # Attributes from Felix Online V1
 id: "5678"
 old_path: /comment/5678/my-morning-with-the-president-of-china
 aliases:
  - /comment/5678/my-morning-with-the-president-of-china
+imported: true
+comments:
+ - This inhsgtis just the way to kick life into this debateIn group F strategies Italy Paraguay New Zealand and Slovakia Statistically Jacobs and Ward do what Westbrook gets done alone although Jacobs can be a lot tougher to lower The success will earn them international accoladesfifa 16 hack httpcreditsfutcomMany thanks this website is really beneficialfifa 17 httpbkjydendkvanilladiscussion7902neverwintergolddragonofmanymanyeffective

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - cj914

+# Homepage control params
 headline: true
 featured: true